Germany back at clinical best as they thrash Israel | DW | 26.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a sluggish victory in Israel last week, Martina Voss-Tecklenburg's Germany side were back to their clinical best on Tuesday.
+After a sluggish victory in Israel last week, Martina Voss-Tecklenburg's Germany side were back at their clinical best on Tuesday.
 A 7-0 victory in Essen sees their perfect qualifying campaign continue.

-It’s a striking spectacle, the ritual that closes out the prematch training routine of Martina Voss-Tecklenburg’s Germany side.
-Isolated somewhere near the center circle, the eleven players of the starting lineup jostle and bounce in a fizzing cluster of energy.
-Suddenly, a coach claps — the signal for the team to spin and sprint towards the tunnel.
-Joviality turns to ice cold intent on the players’ faces as they charge through the substitutes’ guard of honour and head towards the changing room for the final team talk before kickoff.
+It's a striking spectacle, the ritual that closes out the pre-match training routine of Martina Voss-Tecklenburg’s Germany side.
+Isolated somewhere near the center circle, the 11 players of the starting lineup jostle and bounce in a fizzing cluster of energy.
+Suddenly, a coach claps — the signal for the team to spin and sprint toward the tunnel.
+Joviality turns to ice cold intent on the players' faces as they charge through the substitutes' guard of honor and head toward the changing room for the final team talk before kickoff.

 Germany's opponents had already headed inside by the time this display of determination and togetherness was given on Tuesday, but they wouldn't have to wait long to see those same characteristics in evidence once more.
 From the first whistle, Israel were pinned back deep into their own half.
 To a soundtrack of shouts from keeper Merle Frohms, who was often closer to the halfway line than the goal as she conducted her side's attacks, Germany upheld a barrage of early pressure.